Centerville, Ohio: History

 As more families settled in the area, they cleared land to build homes and establish farms.
 Early settlers initially constructed log houses, which were later replaced by stone homes made from the region's abundant limestone.
 At one point in the 19th century, nearly 100 stone buildings lined local streets and homesteads, many of which still exist today.

 Because slavery was outlawed in the Northwest Territory, slave owners generally did not settle in Centerville.
 However, southwest Ohio had several escape routes for enslaved individuals fleeing north after crossing the Ohio River.
 One route from Cincinnati passed through Lebanon, Springboro and Centerville.
 Another began in Ripley and traveled through Wilmington and Centerville.

 Abolitionist activity was present in Centerville and Washington Township, where historical evidence suggests that four safe houses associated with the Underground Railroad existed.
 In one instance from the late 1820s, a runaway slave was found and sheltered by the Sunderland family on their farm.
 The slave worked for the Sunderlands until the Kentucky owner was informed of his location by the suitor of one of the Sunderland daughters.
 When slave hunters arrived at the farm, the runaway managed to escape.

 In 1863, schools in Centerville and Washington Township enrolled approximately 550 students.
 Enrollment remained in the hundreds until 1955, when it surpassed 1,100.
 By 1960, the number had doubled, and by 1969, enrollment exceeded 6,800 students.
 That same year, the district was renamed Centerville City Schools.
 Centerville High School was subsequently moved to its current campus in 1973.

 In 1900, the U.S. Post Office changed the spelling of the town's name from "Centreville" to "Centerville."

 In 1908, the Town Hall Theatre was constructed and originally served as Washington Township's hall and seat of government.
 It was used for meetings of township trustees and as a venue for various community activities.
 The building housed the township government offices until 1985.
 In 1989, the township repurposed the structure into a performing arts center.
 Between 1992 and 1996, renovations added an auditorium, lobby, rehearsal space, dance studio, and scene shop.
 In 2019, a dispute emerged between Centerville and Washington Township over the adjacent open space, with the township advocating to maintain it as green space.
 Both parties submitted bids for the property, and it was acquired by Centerville.
 In 2023, the Centerville Noon Optimist Club donated 20,000 to the Town Hall Theatre to support renovations that included new seating and improvements to comfort and acoustics.

-In 1913, Centerville sustained minimal damage during the Great Flood of 1913 due to its relatively high elevation.
-The city sits on one of the highest points in Montgomery County.

 On December 2, 1968, Centerville became a city.